kdbanman/browseRDF/README.md

 ######need to have
 - graph-based UI, showing nodes and edges as subjects/objects and predicates, respectively
-- initialized with a seed URI returning RDF data
+- initialized with two persistent UI components
-- base graph (initial window) showing aggregated RDF
+    - blank initial window for aggregated RDF
+    - toolbar for changing interaction mode and entering URIs
-- recursively explore nodes with subwindows showing returned RDF graphs
+- recursively explore chosen nodes and new URIs with subwindows showing returned RDF graphs
 - select data in subwindows, triggering aggregation on the base graph
+    - shortest path to aggregated nodes inherently selected, unless the aggregation is empty or disconnected
-- seletively display values of literals when the arise
+- seletively display values of literals when they arise

 ######nice to have
 - visualized parameters for relatedness heuristic